 · Continue to uphold the values and vision that Salesian College shares, encouraging continued growth in the face of adversity

-To help in conducting these remote learning days, the tech experts at Step Fwd IT have been playing a key role in supporting the school and bridging the gap between IT teams and teaching teams.
+To help in conducting these remote learning days, the tech experts at Step Fwd IT have been playing a key role in delivering education IT solutions and bridging the gap between IT departments and teaching teams.
 A big part of this work for Salesian College involves training and guiding teachers on improving how they interact with and educate their students through technology.
 As an added benefit, the teaching staff can continue to provide the same level of expertise no matter the situation.

 Step Fwd IT and Salesian College looked to strike a balance between preparing for a shift to remote learning and avoiding overwhelming students and teaching staff.

 The key to preparing Salesian College while avoiding major disruption involved framing the exercise so everyone was aware of why they were doing it.
 By conducting a remote learning day, students better understand what is expected of them when their learning environment suddenly shifts.
 Additionally, teachers can comfortably shift between how material is prepared and become more confident with technology that enables the delivery of this material.
 For parents of students, they get the reassurance that remote learning is actually generating productive results, and are prepared to adjust for when their children shift to learning in a home setting.

 These remote learning days continue to help Salesian College flourish online and grow their capabilities whilst preserving their core values.
 The values that Salesian College embodies so well – belonging, respect, joy, integrity, and dynamism – continue to be upheld and preserved even in the face of adversity.
 An “all in this together” mentality with remote learning helps students, teachers and parents alike feel like they truly belong at Salesian as one community.